A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Resource costs of building blocks

 In the direct mapping, $k$-simplices are Hamming weight $(k+1)$ computational basis states on $N$ qubits.
 We can implement $U_{\mathrm{uni}}$ using the approaches in Ref.~\cite{bartschi2019Dicke,bartschi2022DickeImproved} for preparing Dicke states, the most efficient of which has $\mathcal{O}(k\log(N))$ depth.

-In the compact mapping, we can construct a uniform superposition of $k$-simplices (with correctly ordered vertices) by first placing all vertex registers into an equal superposition.
-We then use fixed-point amplitude amplification to convert this state to a superposition with no repeated vertices (but ignoring the ordering of vertices).
-Finally, we can use a reversible quantum sorting network~\cite{gilyen2014MScThesis}, to prepare an equal superposition over all $k$-simplices, with their vertices correctly ordered.
-This requires
+For the compact mapping, we can implement $U_{\mathrm{uni}}$ (to construct a uniform superposition of $k$-simplices, with correctly ordered vertices) through a multi-step process.
+We first place all vertex registers into an equal superposition.
+We then use exact amplitude amplification to convert this state to a superposition with no repeated vertices (but ignoring the ordering of vertices).
+We can use exact amplitude amplification, because we can classically exactly compute the probability $\binom{N}{k+1}\cdot (k+1)!/N^{k+1}$ that we do not get repeated vertices.
+Finally, we can use a reversible quantum sorting network~\cite{gilyen2014MScThesis}, to obtain the desired equal superposition over all $k$-simplices, with their vertices correctly ordered.\footnote{This process can be made even more efficient by performing reversible sorting only after fixed-point amplitude amplification has been performed to filter out simplices that are not in the complex at the chosen length scale.} In the practically relevant regime when $k\leq \sqrt{N}$ this requires